-Cooke describes the following typical attributes to a cluster (Cook, 2001, pp. 24):
+Cooke (2001, p.
+24) describes the following typical attributes to a cluster:

-- 1. It displays a shared identity and future vision. - 2.
-It is "turbulent" with spin-offs, spinouts and start-ups. - 3.
-It is an arena of dense and changing vertical input-output linkages, supply chains and horizontal inter-firm networks. - 4.
-It is likely to have third-party governance associations providing common services and lobbying. - 5.
-It may have caused governments to assist clusters, in particular when market-failures are present. - 6.
-It may reveal features of emergence, dominance and decline over time.
+- 1. It displays shared identity and vision of the future. - 2.
+It is "turbulent" with spin-offs, spinouts, and start-ups.

+- 4. It probably has third-party governance associations lobbying and producing common services. - 5.
+Clusters may motivate governments to assist, in particular in situations with market failure. - 6.
+It includes features of emergence, market dominance and, finally, decline over time.

 It is quite evident that the BMC applies to most of these criteria.
 Its location is geographically limited to the county of Møre and Romsdal, were the Ålesund area hosts the bulk of the companies and activities.
 Furthermore, it consists of interrelated companies and industries all linked to the maritime sector.
-In 2014, the same year as the formally organized cluster was awarded the status of global centre of expertise, it reached its peak activity level as summed up in table 1 (BMC, 2015).
+In 2014, the same year as the formally organized cluster was given the status of a global centre of expertise, it reached its peak activity level as summed up in Table 1 (BMC, 2015).

 Table 1.
-Descriptive statistics BMC as of 2014.
+Descriptive statistics BMC as of 2014

-Source: BMC (2014 and 2015).
+Source: BMC (2014 and 2015)